TahjaeC/cryptoviewer/README.md

 A youtube channel called "OnlineTutorials" for his CSS glass effect tutorial

-Whitout these individuals this project would have never been done completed properly
+Without these individuals this project would have never completed properly.